raul23/equifax-data-breach/README.rst

   also conspired with other people that are known and unknown to the DOJ (emphasis mine):

-  - From "Count 1: Computer Fraud Conspiracy)" section of the DOJ `indictment`_:
+  - From the "Count 1: Computer Fraud Conspiracy)" section of the DOJ `indictment`_:

      ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, did knowingly